chef-boneyard/stove/README.md

 $ stove --endpoint https://internal-supermarket.example.com/api/v1
 ```

 Please note: depending on which version of Chef and which version of Supermarket you are running, you may support the new "extended" metadata fields.
-By default, Stove writes these new fields when uploading cookbooks because, which require Chef 12 or later.
-If you would like to retain compatibility with Chef 11 you can disable extended metadata with `--no-extended-metadata`.
+By default, Stove writes these new fields when uploading cookbooks, which require Chef 12 or later.
+If you would like to retain compatibility with Chef 11 you can disable extended metadata with `--no-extended-metadata`:

 ```bash
 $ stove --no-extended-metadata